kanstrup/wcn36xx-dissector/README.md

 2) Enable hexdumps in smd.c in wcn36xx driver (for wcn36xx_hal.lua)

+2) Enable hexdumps in txrx.c in wcn36xx driver (for wcn36xx_rxbd.lua)

 2) Enable hexdumps in dxe.c in wcn36xx driver (for wcn36xx_txbd.lua)

 3) Run the following from a shell: <pre>mkfifo /tmp/wireshark</pre>